Min Saw O

-Min Saw O (မင်းစောအို, /my/; Arakanese pronunciation: /my/; also known as Jalal Shah; 1456–1515) was king of Arakan for six months in 1515.
+Min Saw O (မင်းစောအို, /my/; Arakanese pronunciation: /my/; 1456–1515) was king of Arakan for six months in 1515.
 He was a brother of King Salingathu (r.
 1494–1502).

 Reign

+The king was also referred to as Jalal Shah by the neighbouring Bengal.

 Saw O was put on the throne by the ministers of the court who had beheaded his grandnephew King Gazapati.

 He came to the had an old age, his notable religious work was Thet-daw shay Pagoda meaning 'long life' was built during his short reign.
 50 feet Pagoda stands on the hill named Ywetkartaung west of the royal palace, the project was left unfinished and did not complete until the reign of Minkhaung of Mrauk-U who completed and worshipped in 1525 (877 ME).

 Death

 Saw O died only after six months of reign in July 1515.